dyrector-io/dyrectorio/docs/README.md

-# dyrector.io docs
+# dyrector.io documentation

 dyrector.io is an open-source deployment platform that helps software teams manage releases & deployments easily and efficiently.
-While non-specialists are enabled to manage these processes in a simplified, self-service manner, specialists can deploy and manage containerized apps faster through the platform.
+While non-specialists aredasdasdasdasdas enabled to manage these processes in a simplified, self-service manner, specialists can deploy and manage containerized apps faster through the platform.
 Find out what you can do with dyrector.io!

 **You can find dyrector.io's GitHub repository** [**here**](https://github.com/dyrector-io/dyrectorio/)**.
 Feel free to contribute!**